THT312 Water Management in Cold Climate

 Compulsory participation in all activities during the block course + Project report

-(1) Multiple Choice Questions, at the end of the 1 week of lectures (2) Evaluation of project works Final mark will be based equally on the above.
+(1) Multiple Choice Questions, at the end of the 1 week of lectures (2) Evaluation of project works Final mark will be based equally on the above and both need to be passed.

 ca 50 hours of lectures, exercises, excursions within one intensive week, and 100 h project work during a 3 months period.